How to Avoid a Low Appraisal

 Appeals are an option of course if a low appraisal is received but it’s best to avoid issues whenever possible.
 That takes an understanding of how an appraiser works and providing them data that isn't complete nonsense.
 The idea of getting a home appraised before listing is often pushed by agents but in almost every situation, prelisting appraisals are a waste of money for sellers.
 Agents that push them are often simply looking to avoid work or are unqualified to complete the deep research needed to advise their client.

-Sometimes however, the market moves so fast that appraisers cannot find suitable comps to meet underwriting criteria.
-This market (mid 2017) is just that; sellers can and should exploit the advantage they enjoy and that routinely means pushing and passing the limit on price.
+Sometimes, the market moves so fast that appraisers cannot find suitable comps to meet underwriting criteria.
+This market (late 2019) is just that; sellers can and should exploit the advantage they enjoy and that routinely means pushing and passing the limit on price.
 What happens when buyers line up with offers and suddenly you have one that is well past the comps?
 Well that depends on the agent.
 This is the time where the pros separate themselves from the hacks, where 85% of agents cost their sellers money and pass the blame to everyone else.

 Contact the Appraiser Ahead of the Visit

 We had the appraiser’s contact info; a cover letter was drafted and sent, we laid it out honestly...

 "When we priced this, we looked at market past, present and expected.
 This area, this price point and this type of unit are highly desirable for both first timers and investors, they do not last and this one didn’t either.
 We had immediate interest - 16 showings in 2 days and multiple offers.
 Expecting appraisal challenges (I’ve been doing this 33 years, 28 here) we leaned toward the cash buyers.
 It’s going to be difficult to resolve the current demand with the historical data, that’s always an appraisal challenge in a fast appreciating market."